sebastiansimmons/sebastiansimmons.github.io/src/content/blog/2024-02-02_first_post.md

 I went simple and used the built-in [Astro blog template](https://github.com/withastro/astro/tree/latest/examples/blog).

 I did a pass to replace all the boilerplate and make it technically mine.
-This took about 5 minutes
+That took about 5 minutes to get something I would be fine with deploying as an MVP.

 ## Deploying to the World